bernardpeh/practical-symfony-3/manuscript/Chapter_12.md

 $I->click('User Management');
 ```

-Update all the tests to click on links rather than going to the url directly and I will leave this part to you.
 Once you are confident that all your tests are correct, run it and fix it till everything passes.

 ## Summary